 Tax Assessor/Collector - used to account for initial receipt and distribution to proper parties of taxes and fees collected for various entities of government.

 A. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

-3. Financial Statement Amounts

-a.
-Cash and Cash Equivalents
+- 3. Financial Statement Amounts - a.
+Cash and Cash Equivalents b.
+Restricted Assets c.
+Receivables and Payables

 The County considers cash on hand and demand deposits as cash and cash equivalents.